How do you choose the right E-Scooter you?

 What is the speed limit for E-Scooter Switzerland?

 In Switzerland, E-Scooter approved for road use are limited E-Scooter approximately 20 km/h (with a 10% tolerance).
-The stated maximum speed is therefore not the most important factor—range, climbing ability, and features are much more important.
+The stated maximum speed is therefore not the most important criterion—range, climbing ability, and features are much more important.

 As a beginner, what should I pay special attention to?